jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 LLMs are good at writing patches, but [not as one-off-prompts][1pass-study].
 Give them structured prompts and [iterated self-review cycles][close-out-skill] until the LLM itself judges the patch to be high-quality.
 Whenever possible, get them to test their own fixes rather than guessing at whether their patch is effective.
-Only then show it to a human for review.
+Only then consider it ready for a human to review.

 [1pass-study]: https://1password.com/blog/why-ai-generated-patches-still-require-human-review
 [close-out-skill]: https://codeberg.org/jyn514/paracress/src/branch/code-dump/.agents/skills/_implementation-closeout.md